-(Pocket-lint) - Adding extra storage to your PC, whether you've built it with gaming in mind or want to use it for work, is a great way to get a bit more space, and thankfully doesn't have to mean a big spending spree.
+(Pocket-lint) - Adding extra storage to your PC is a great way to get a bit more space, and this doesn't necessarily require a big financial outlay.

 Samsung 870 EVO